reale/eutopian/en/about-us/statute.md

 13.c.
 In case of need and urgency, it takes the measures of competence of the Board of Directors, subjecting them to ratification at the first useful meeting.

 13.d.
 In case of absence, impediment, delegation or termination, the relative functions are carried out by the Vice President.
 The signature of the Vice President is authentic, before third parties, of the absence or impediment of the President.

 ### Art.
+13bis - Director General

+13bis.a.
+The Director General ensures the proper functioning of the Association, exercising for this purpose the functions of direction, supervision and control over the entire social activity and reporting to the President and the Members.

+13bis.b.
+The Director General is appointed by the Board of Directors by proposal of the President.
+The assignment lasts for five years and can be renewed.
+The duties and functions of the General Manager are determined by specific Regulations.

+13bis.c.
+Cannot be appointed as Director General: those who have received a sentence, even if not definitive, with a prison sentence of not less than one year for a non-culpable crime, or a prison sentence of not less than six months for non-culpable crime in the capacity of public official o with abuse of powers or violation of duties inherent to a public function, except for the provisions of the second paragraph of article 166 of the Criminal Code; those who are subjected to criminal proceedings for a crime for which compulsory arrest in flagrant status is envisaged; those who have been subjected, even with a non-definitive provision, to a preventive measure, without prejudice to the effects of rehabilitation, provided for by article 15 of the law of 3 August 1988, n.
+55; those who are subjected to prison security or probation; those who have a dispute with the Association; the Association's members by right, as well as the Mayor, the Councilors and Councilors of the Municipality where the Association is based.
+In the event that, following the appointment, the Director General finds themself in one of the conditions listed above, the Board of Directors resolves, on the proposal of the President, the forfeiture of the Director from office.

+13bis.d.
+The Director General can be revoked by the person who appointed them only for serious damage caused to the Association itself, for serious reasons of violations of the laws in force, the Statute and the regulation that determines its functions and duties.

+### Art.
 14 - Secretary